 This ROR release contains all new/updated records from the final GRID release.
 Additionally, a simplified CSV file with the ROR ID, name, country and GRID ID from each record is available at https://doi.org/10.5281/zenodo.5534785

-In the future, ROR is planning to migrate to Zenodo.
-The most recent dataset is already available there, and you can use the Zenodo API (which works very similarly to Figshare's API) to download it.
+Recent ROR datasets are in Zenodo.
+You can use the Zenodo API (which works very similarly to Figshare's API) to download them.
 For instructions, see downloading the ROR data dump using the Zenodo API.

 ROR's JSON data structure is identical to GRID, so you should be able to adapt any code that you used to process GRID data in order to process ROR data relatively easily.

-Every ROR ID has a one-to-one match to a GRID ID.
+Every GRID ID that existed as of Sep 2021 has a one-to-one match to a ROR ID.
 In ROR records, you'll find the corresponding GRID ID in

 externals_ids.GRID.all.
 If a given record also contains a non-null value in